cavrinceanu/specklefilters/README.md

 _Vrinceanu C., Grebby S., Marsh.
 S., (2023),  The performance of speckle ﬁlters on Copernicus Sentinel-1 SAR images containing natural oil slicks, Quarterly Journal of Engineering Geology and Hydrogeology, Geological Society of London (accepted for publishing)_

+>[Note!]
-These Jupyter Notebooks are published in their 2019 version and have not been updated/maintained ever since.
+>These Jupyter Notebooks are published in their 2019 version and have not been updated/maintained ever since.
 We urge anyone re-using these to carefully consider and revise the code beforehand.

 This repository will be updated at a later date.